mahouboy23/IB-notes/Notes week 3.md

 - The enlightenment : it started to change the mind of people in power
 - The quackers : all human being are equal and needs respect
 - The early feminist movement
+- the abolishment movement: it was organized movement to end slavery